microsoft/TinyBlazorAdmin/README.md

  Admin tools for [Azure Url Shortener](https://github.com/FBoucher/AzUrlShortener) using [Blazor Single Page Application (webassembly)](https://azure.microsoft.com/services/app-service/static/?WT.mc_id=dotnet-0000-frbouche).

-![TinyBlazorAdmin][TinyBlazorAdmin]

 The project is now at version 1 and ready to be used! ~~just getting started but should have a v1 ready in Summer 2020~~.
-It will use Azure Active Directory (AAD) as authentication for the user and to connect to the API (Azure Function).
+It is using Azure Active Directory (AAD) as authentication for the user and to connect to the API (Azure Function).

+![Tiny Blazor Admin home page][tinyBA_home]

+Once authenticated you can manage your URLs and see some statistics.
+Thanks to [Syncfusion](https://www.syncfusion.com/blazor-components) for the community licences.
+Everyone can use Tiny Blazor Admin with that great look!

+![Tiny Blazor Admin URLs manager page][inyBA_urls]

+![Tiny Blazor Admin Statistics page][inyBA_stats]

 # Deployment